Senior Scientist and Principal Investigator: Richard Goodman

 Michael Cohen from the Physiology and Pharmacology department provided the key insight for the current paper by recognizing that a bacterial enzyme, DNA ligase, underwent a significant structural change upon binding to NAD+.
 Lulu Cambronne used this information to develop an NAD+ biosensor and, in association with Melissa Stewart, showed that this reagent could report on NAD+ levels within living cells.
-Cambronne's paper, described by reviewers as "groundbreaking" and "the holy Grail" in the field confirmed the earlier estimates of NAD+ concentrations that were based on fluorescence lifetime measurements, showed how the different cellular compartments of NAD+ relate to one another, and suggested how NAD+ gets into the mitochondria where it can participate in metabolic processes.
+Cambronne's 2016 Science paper, described by reviewers as "groundbreaking" and "the holy Grail" in the field confirmed the earlier estimates of NAD+ concentrations that were based on fluorescence lifetime measurements, showed how the different cellular compartments of NAD+ relate to one another, and suggested how NAD+ gets into the mitochondria where it can participate in metabolic processes.

 From a practical standpoint, the availability of a NAD+ biosensor may provide insights into mechanisms underlying some models of neurodegeneration, particularly those caused by axon injury.
-The new Vollum director Marc Freeman discovered that a protein called Sarm1 is activated in this setting and others have shown that NAD+ precursors protect against the ensuing degeneration.
+The current Vollum director Marc Freeman discovered that a protein called Sarm1 is activated in this setting and others have shown that NAD+ precursors protect against the ensuing degeneration.
 The Goodman, Cohen, and Cambronne labs have already begun collaborations with Freeman to sort out exactly how the NAD+ decrease relates to neurodegeneration in fly and mouse models in the hope that a better understanding of the metabolic derangements in injured axons will lead to novel therapeutic approaches.
 Cambronne's studies may also shed light on the re-wiring of metabolic pathways in cancer cells known as the Warburg effect and provide insights into how to interfere with these pathways without harming normal cells.
 Of note, Cambronne and Warburg have a "Kevin Bacon number" (degree of separation) of five.
 Otto Warburg discovered NAD+ and his most famous student, Hans Krebs, identified the Krebs cycle.
 Krebs trained Hans Kornberg, the former Biochemistry chairman at Cambridge, who introduced Goodman to biochemical research.
-Thus, Cambronne's current paper is the latest addition to a lineage that dates back to the 1930s.
+Thus, Cambronne's paper is the latest addition to a lineage that dates back to the 1930s.